lavi324/nginx-ingress-controller-setup/README.md

 **NGINX Ingress Controller setup:**

-Create a new NS for the NGINX Helm chart.

-install the NGINX
-Helm chart in the new NS.
+install the NGINX Helm chart in the new NGINX NS.

-Run a Helm upgrade command on the Jenkins Helm chart to configure the Jenkins UI to be served under the /jenkins path (helm upgrade jenkins jenkins/jenkins --namespace jenkins --reuse-values --set controller.jenkinsUriPrefix="/jenkins") .
+Run a Helm upgrade command on the Jenkins and Argo Helm charts to configure the Jenkin adn Argos UI's to be served under the /jenkins and /argo path's.

+How is the argo and the frontend working together on port 80?